What is IBS?

 Is IBS Genetic?

 Many doctors believe that there is a genetic link for IBS, but not enough formal research has been conducted on the subject.
-A study in 2018 found that new variants in DNA are associated with the diagnosis of IBS in women, but do not have the same correlation in men.
+A study in 2018 found that new variants in DNA are associated with the diagnosis of IBS in women but do not have the same correlation in men.
 This specific chromosome also influences first menstruation cycles among women.
-It was also found that Women with IBS are much more likely to show symptoms of harder stool and constipation.
-However, further research needs to be done to advance the investigation in these findings.
+It was also found that women with IBS are much more likely to show symptoms of harder stool and constipation.
+However, further research is needed to advance these findings.

 It has been found that disordered eating behaviors are increased in IBS patients compared to non-IBS patients.
-When patients are diagnosed with IBS, they often respond by giving themselves their own dietary restrictions.
-Patients may skip meals to avoid and prevent stomach pains, bloating, diarrhea, and other discomforts that patients may experience with untreated IBS.
+When patients are diagnosed with IBS, they often respond by imposing their own dietary restrictions.
+Patients may skip meals to avoid and prevent stomach pains, bloating, diarrhea, and other discomforts associated with untreated IBS.

 How is IBS Treated?